Are you complying with your personal tax obligations?

 - paying your tax bill or coming to an arrangement with the Australian Taxation Office to pay amounts owing.

-- suspending your registration, or
+- suspending your registration

 - terminating your registration.